opis/opis.github.io/_projects/routing/5.x/03-routes-and-route-collections.md

 });
 ```

-#### Regex constraints
+## Regex constraints

-You can provide regex expression for a route's tags by using the `where` method.
+Providing a regex expression for a placeholder is done by using the `placeholder` method.

 ```php
 use Opis\Routing\Route;